-FY2021 was a year full of continuing challenges and uncertainties prevailing in the world economy and market environment.
+FY2022 was a year full of continuing challenges and uncertainties prevailing in the world economy and market environment.
 In the year since the Covid-19 outbreak was first diagnosed, the pandemic has negatively affected global economic growth beyond anything experienced in nearly a century.

-Despite these disruptions, the Group was able to turn in good results for FY2021.
-The Group recorded revenue of RM63.13 million for FY2021, representing a decrease of RM4.60 million or 6.79% from RM67.73 million recorded in financial year ended 31 March 2020 ("FY2020").
-However, the Group's profit before tax increased by RM2.10 million from RM1.03 million in FY2020 to RM3.13 million in FY2021.
-The increase was mainly due to the lower operating expenses as a result of cost cutting measures especially during the period of the implementation of Movement Control Order by the Malaysian Government.
+Despite these disruptions, the Group was able to turn in good results for FY2022.
+The Group recorded revenue of RM79.51 million for FY2022, representing an increase of RM16.38 million or 25.9% from RM63.13 million recorded in financial year ended 31 March 2021 ("FY2021").
+The Group's profit before tax increased by RM3.99 million from RM3.13 million in FY2021 to RM7.12 million in FY2022.
+The increase in profit before tax was mainly due to increase in revenue with higher profit margin.

-The financial position of the Group remained strong in FY2021 and the business was able to generate a consistently positive operating cash flow.
-The Group reported total borrowings of RM26.44 million as of 31 March 2021 as compared to the RM7.13 million as at the end of the last financial year.
-The increase in borrowings was mainly to finance the capital expenditure on a new factory building as part of the Group's continuing expansion program.
-On the other hand, the cash at bank (included short-term investment and fixed deposits with licensed banks) has increased to RM10.95 million as of current financial year from RM7.62 million as of 31 March 2020.
+The financial position of the Group remained strong in FY2022 and the business was able to generate a consistently positive operating cash flow.
+The Group reported total borrowings (included bank overdrafts) of RM44.52 million as of 31 March 2022 as compared to the RM26.44 million as at the end of the last financial year.
+The increase in borrowings was mainly to finance the capital expenditure on the renovation and extension of factory building project as part of the Group's continuing expansion program.
+On the other hand, the cash at bank (included short-term investment and fixed deposits with licensed banks) has increased to RM12.60 million as at current financial year from RM10.95 million as at 31 March 2021.
 The management was prudent in all its decisions in order to build up the Group's cash reserves.
 In a time of such uncertainties, it is comforting to have such reserves to meet any unprecedented emergencies.